French Press vs AeroPress Coffee - We'll Breakdown The Differences For You

 New School: The Aeropress

-Unlike the French press, the Aeropress is a newcomer to the coffee game, with less chambers to worry about.
+Unlike the French press, the Aeropress is a newcomer to the coffee game, with fewer chambers to worry about.
+Although it uses plastic components, they are BPA-free and use no phthalates, so you don't have to worry about off aromas or lingering chemicals.

-It make’s espresso as well as brew coffee (well, this if for you to decide) but I would say rather that it makes a super strong coffee that can be used in the same manner as espresso before dilution.
+It makes espresso as well as brew coffee (well, this is for you to decide; the Aeropress doesn't quite equal the results from an espresso machine) but I would say rather that it makes a super strong coffee that can be used in the same manner as espresso before dilution.

-- Put finely ground coffee into the central chamber
+- Put finely ground coffee into the central brewing chamber

 - Pour just-below-boiling water over grounds, ensuring to get the sides of the chamber

-- Put top of Aeropress on and push down slowly
+- Put the top of the Aeropress on and push down slowly.

 - Add water to mug when finished (it only makes a small, strong amount that has to be diluted)

-And that’s just one way to make coffee with an AeroPress – there are plenty of ways to skin a cat with this handy little contraption - have you tried the Inverted method?
+And that’s just one way to make coffee with an AeroPress – there are plenty of ways to skin a cat with this handy little contraption - have you tried the inverted method?
+This has become so popular, the Aeropress now has its own competition dedicated to it!

 The AeroPress leaves you with a non-bitter, low-acidity cup of coffee, and like the French press is somewhat customizable in regards to temperature and time.